HiromuHota/fonduer-mlflow/README.md

 # Development

+`fonduer_model.py` defines `FonduerModel` that is a custom MLflow model (see [here](https://www.mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#creating-custom-pyfunc-models) for details) for Fonduer.
+A developer is supposed to create a class, say `MyFonduerModel`, that inherits `FonduerModel` and implements `_classify(self, doc: Document) -> DataFrame`.

-Let's assume that `fonduer_subclasses.py` and `fonduer_lfs.py` have been already developed, each of which defines mention/candidate subclasses and labeling functions, respectively.
+Also, a developer is supposed to create `fonduer_subclasses.py` and `fonduer_lfs.py`, each of which defines mention/candidate subclasses and labeling functions, respectively.

 # Training